 The Lela Goren Group was founded to build buildings with the potential to create social change.
 We build physical spaces with a unique ability to bring people together; to create experiences that shift mindsets and expand possibilities; that sprout economic opportunities for business, neighborhoods, communities, that build on foundations of the past, transformed to enrich the future.

 That kind of building needs someone who can build.

-As a real-estate developer and investor for 15 years, Lela Goren has worked on millions of square feet of real estate and mixed-use developments in New York City, including residential, hospitality, office and retail in all phases of assembly, acquisition, finance, design, construction, sales and marketing.
+As a real-estate developer and investor for 20 years, Lela Goren has worked on millions of square feet of real estate and mixed-use developments in New York, including residential, hospitality, office and retail in all phases of assembly, acquisition, finance, design, construction, sales and marketing.

 That kind of building needs an activist.

 As an intellectual property lawyer with a masters' degree in international law, Lela saw change happen - or not - through the global systems of the UN, first in Geneva and then in New York City.
 She already knew how change happens at the grassroots: passionate, dedicated people roll up their sleeves and get to work.
 That's how it happened when she was a college activist.
-And that's how it continues to happen, having served on the boards of the Brooklyn Academy of Music, Donor Direct, Equality Now and The New Israel Fund, earning her the 2013 Civic Spirit Award by the Women's City Club of New York.
+And that's how it continues to happen.
+Her civil engagement work has earned her numerous awards including the 2013 Civic Spirit Award by the Women’s City Club of New York.
 In 2016 she was named the Women Builders Council Developer of the Year and in 2017, she was recognized for her social activism and awarded the Anne Frank Center for Mutual Respect Award.

 That kind of building needs deep roots in the community.